nilcm10/md_membrane_env/practical/README.md

 gmx mdrun -deffnm system_prod -v
 ```

 Okay, so you're going to notice that this is going to take too long to finish.
 That's why we're not going to wait until it's done.
-You can get the output in the shared OneDrive link provided at the begining of the class.
+You can get the output in the same shared OneDrive link.

 #### Analysis